-RUPTURES.-BY ROYAL LETTERS PATENT.

-WHITE'S MOC-MAIN LEVER TRUSS is allowed by upwards of 200 Medical Gentlemen to be the most effective invention in the curative treatment of Hernia.
-The use of a steel spring (so often hurtful in its effects) is here avoided, a soft Bandage being worn round the body, while the requisite resisting power is supplied by the Moc-Main Pad and Patent Lever, fitting with so much case and closeness that it cannot be detected, and may be worn during sleep.
-A descriptive circular may be had, and the Truss (which cannot fail to fit) forwarded by post, on the circumference of the body, two inches below the hips, being sent to the Manufacturer, Mr. JOHN WHITE, 228, Piccadilly, London.
+RUPTURES .- BY ROYAL LETTERS PATENT.
+HITE'S MOC-MAIN LEVER TRUSS is allowed by upwards of 200 Medical Gentlemen to be the most effective invention in the curative treatment of Hernia.
+The use of a steel spring (so often hurtful in its effects) is here avoided, a soft Bandage being worn round the body, while the requisite resisting power is supplied by the Moc-Main Pad and Patent Lever, fitting with so much ease and closeness that it cannot he detected, and may be worn during sleep.
+A descriptive circular may be had, and the Truss (which cannot fall to fit) forwarded by post, on the circumference of the body, two inches below the hips, being sent to the Manufacturer, Mr. JOHN WH17E, 228, Piccadilly, London. the most effective invention in the curative treatment of

-Piceadilly, London.

-ELASTIC STOCKINGS, KNEE CAPS, &c., for VARICOSE VEINS, and all cases of WEAKNESS and SWELLING of the LEGS, SPRAINS, &c.
-They are porous, light in texture, and inexpensive, and are drawn on like an ordinary stocking.
-Price from 7s.6d. to 16s.
+Piccadilly, London.
+ELASTIC STOCKINGS, KNEE CAPS, &c., for VARI-COSE VEINS, and all cases of WEAKNESS and SWEL-LING of the LEGS, SPRAINS, &c.
+They are porous, light in texture, and inexpensive, and are drawn on like an ordi-nary stocking.
+Price from 7s.
+6d. to 16s.
 Postage, 6d.